frederic-perez/AmE-dictionary/data/dictionary.md

 __supersede__ _v_
 __superstorm__ _n_ :two::hammer:
 __supervise__ _v_
+__supine__ _adj_ Inactive, passive, or inert, especially from indolence or indifference. _Syn_ lethargic, passive, apathetic, listless _No other colony showed such supine, selfish helplessness in allowing her own border citizens to be mercilessly harried._
 __supping__ _v_
 __supplant__
 __supple__ _adj_ :pencil2::nine: __1__ Readily bent, folded, or manipulated; pliant: _a wallet made of supple leather._ _Syn_ flexible __2__ Moving and bending with agility; limber: _a supple gymnast._ __3__ Adaptable to changing circumstances: _“The supple ambiguities of English are a large part of its genius” (Mark Abley)._